GlennRDx/scRNAseq-MSc-Analysis/README.md

    This step identifies and removes potential doublets, which are instances where two cells are captured together, to avoid skewing the analysis.

 5. **Normalisation:**
-   The data is normalised to ensure that differences in sequencing depth or library size do not affect downstream analysis.
+   The data is normalised to median total counts then subsequently log1p transformed.

-6. **Feature Selection:**
+6. **Batch Correction**
-   Relevant features (genes) are selected based on variability across cells to be used in further analysis.
+   The data are batch corrected with scvi to account for sample level differences.

 7. **PCA (Principal Component Analysis):**
    PCA is performed to reduce the dimensionality of the data, helping to identify major trends and patterns.